-&lt;sup>4 Li Liu, "Urbanization in China: Erlitou and Its Hinterland," in Urbanism in the Preindustrial World, ed.
-Gleen Storey (Tuscaloosa: University of Alabama Press, 2006), 172-73; Xiashangzhou duandai gongcheng zhuanjia zu 夏商周斷代工程專家組, Xiashangzhou duandai gongcheng 1996-2000 nian jieduan chengguo baogao 夏商周斷代工程 1996-2000 年階段成果報告 (Beijing: Shijie tushu chuban gongsi, 2000), 77.
+4 Li Liu, "Urbanization in China: Erlitou and Its Hinterland," in Urbanism in the Preindustrial World, ed.
+Gleen Storey (Tuscaloosa: University of Alabama Press, 2006), 172-73; Xiashangzhou duandai gongcheng zhuanjia zu, Xiashangzhou Duandai Gongcheng 1996-2000 Nian Jieduan Chengguo Baogao (Beijing: Shijie tushu chuban gongsi, 2000), 77.

-&lt;sup>5 Liu Li 劉莉 and Chen Xingcan 陳星燦, "Cheng: Xia Shang shiqi dui ziran ziyuan de kongzhi wenti. 城: 夏商時期對自然資源的控制問題," Dongnan wenhua, no. 3 (2000): 45-60.
+5 Li Liu and Xingcan Chen, "Cities and Towns: The Control of Natural Resources in the Xia and Shang Periods," Dongnan Wenhua, no. 3 (2000): 45-60.

-vessels may do a better job than texts in revealing the elite activity and power relations of the late Shang society.
-Moreover, compared to the Erlitou period, the organization of production in late Shang bronze foundries was more mature, as can be seen from the burgeoning number of bronze vessels, the much more complicated decoration, and the advance in bronze casting technology.
-Undoubtedly, more people from different social classes were involved in making bronze in late Shang than in Erlitou.
+compared to the Erlitou period, the organization of production in late Shang bronze foundries was more mature, as can be seen from the burgeoning number of bronze vessels, the much more complicated decoration, and the advance in bronze casting technology.6 Undoubtedly, more people from different social classes were involved in making bronze in late Shang than in Erlitou.

 Late Shang social history is too broad a topic to be discussed in a paper, but the bronze foundry is a nice epitome for our inquiry into the late Shang society.
-One reason is that bronzes were directly linked to the power of the ruling class, as demonstrated in previous paragraphs.
+One reason is that bronzes were directly linked to the power of the ruling class.
 Second, the late Shang bronze foundry reflects the negotiation among several levels of social class in late Shang.
 If we divide the social life of bronzes into three stages, raw material procurement, production, and consumption, it is clear that the artisans, the elite, and even cities outside of Yinxu were involved in the production and distribution of bronze vessels.
-Third, much data is available about the workshops in Anyang, yet they have not been studied systematically in an archaeological and anthropological approach.
-Therefore, in this thesis, I employ a new craft production framework to reconstruct the late Shang bronze foundry and the social relations that it embeds.
+Third, there are many data available about the workshops in Anyang, yet they have not been studied systematically in an archaeological and anthropological approach.
+I would like to employ a new craft production framework to reconstruct the late Shang bronze foundry and the social relations that it embeds.

 Since I intend to do interdisciplinary research on the late Shang bronze foundry, I deal with a wide variety of sources in different chapters.
 Chapter 2 introduces three types of sources that are most commonly used by Chinese archaeology: post-Shang texts, oracle bone inscriptions, and excavation data.
-This chapter gives a general overview of the history of Shang by presenting a series of major events during the Shang period reconstructed based on post-
+This chapter gives a general overview of the history of Shang by presenting a series of major events during the Shang period reconstructed based on post-Shang texts.
+It goes on to introduce oracle bone inscriptions and the archaeological data of Yinxu, with a special focus on the subject of bronze production.

-&lt;sup>6 Feng Li, Early China: A Social and Cultural History (Cambridge: Cambridge University Press, 2013), 75-79.
+6 Feng Li, Early China: A Social and Cultural History (Cambridge: Cambridge University Press, 2013), 75-79.